cscart/docs/hooks/index.rst

 ..
 A great practical example of hook usage is provided in the :doc:`Advanced Add-on Tutorial <>`. (add a link)

-CS-Cart uses 2 kinds of hooks—in the source code (PHP hooks) and in the templates (TPL hooks).
+CS-Cart uses two kinds of hooks—in the source code (PHP hooks) and in the templates (TPL hooks).
 In this section you can find both hook types explained.

 `Here <http://en.wikipedia.org/wiki/Hooking>`_ you can read some general information on hooking.